 For the three months ended November 30, 2017 and November 30, 2016, we recorded \$1.1 million and \$0.9 million of interest expense related to the SBA debentures, respectively.
 For the three months ended November 30, 2017 and November 30, 2016, we recorded \$0.1 million and \$0.1 million of amortization of deferred financing costs related to the SBA debentures, respectively.
-The weighted average interest rate during the three months ended November 30, 2017 and November 30, 2017 and November 30, 2017 and November 30, 2017 and November 30, 2016 on the outstanding borrowings of the SBA debentures was 3.14% and 3.08%, respectively.
-For the nine months ended November 30, 2017 and November 30, 2017, and November 30, 2017 and November 30, 2017 and November 30, 2017 and November 30, 2017, the average dollar amount of SBA debentures was 3.12% and 3.12%, respectively.
+The weighted average interest rate during the three months ended November 30, 2017 and November 30, 2016 on the outstanding borrowings of the SBA debentures was 3.14% and 3.08%, respectively.
+For the nine months ended November 30, 2017 and November 30, 2016, we recorded \$3.0 million and \$2.5 million of interest expense related to the SBA debentures, respectively.
+For the nine months ended November 30, 2017 and November 30, 2016, we recorded \$0.4 million and \$0.4 million of amortization of deferred financing costs related to the SBA debentures, respectively.
+The weighted average interest rate during the nine months ended November 30, 2017 and November 30, 2016 on the outstanding borrowings of the SBA debentures was 3.12% and 3.12%, respectively.
 During the three and nine months ended November 30, 2017, the average dollar amount of SBA debentures outstanding was \$134.7 million and \$127.8 million, respectively.
 During the three and nine months ended November 30, 2016, the average dollar amount of SBA debentures outstanding was \$110.7 million and \$106.0 million, respectively.

-In December 2015, the 2016 omnibus spending bill approved by Congress and signed into law by the President increased the amount of SBAguaranteed debentures that affiliated SBIC funds can have outstanding from \$225.0 million to \$350.0 million, subject to SBA approval.
+In December 2015, the 2016 omnibus spending bill approved by Congress and signed into law by the President increased the amount of SBA-guaranteed debentures that affiliated SBIC funds can have outstanding from \$225.0 million to \$350.0 million, subject to SBA approval.
 SBA regulations currently limit the amount of SBA-guaranteed debentures that an SBIC may issue to \$150.0 million when it has at least \$75.0 million in regulatory capital.
 Affiliated SBICs are permitted to issue up to a combined maximum amount of \$350.0 million in SBA-guaranteed debentures when they have at least \$175.0 million in combined regulatory capital.